↠ SEEK THIS VIDEO EPISODE ↞

-Before we get into all that Andrew has done — and taught me on — on our Cortez, I wanted to start at the beginning with, what we call, our motorhome’s first inspection.
+Before we get into all that Andrew has done and taught me on our Cortez, I wanted to start at the beginning with — what we call — our motorhome’s first inspection.

-When I told my mom this, she was confused.
-“How did you get it to a mechanic?” she asked, knowing the brakes didn’t work.
+When I told my mom the Cortez had its first inspection, she was confused.
+“How did you get it to a mechanic?” she asked, knowing at the time the brakes didn’t work.

 “No, mama,” I told her.
 “Andrew looked it over.”

 The was a pause.
-“Saying a ‘first inspection’ makes it sound as if a mechanic did it,” she said.
+“Saying a ‘first inspection’ makes it sound as if a mechanic did it.”